Representations of the symmetric group are decomposable in polynomial time

 There is a bijection between content vectors and Young Tableaux, \cite[Proposition 5.3]{Okounkov}, which we denote $\cont : \Y_n \rightarrow \Cont(n)$.
 This map can be constructed as follows: if the box in the $i$-th row and $k$-th column in a Young tableau has the number $k$ in it then the $k$-th entry of the corresponding content vector is $j-i$.
 For example, for the Young diagram with partition $(3,2,1,1)$ the contents are

-and so the Young tableau in \eqref{eq:ytableauexample} would have corresponding content vector $\vect[0,1,-1,-2,0,2,-3]$.
+and so the Young tableau in \eqref{eq:ytableauexample} corresponds to the content vector $\vect[0,1,-1,-2,0,2,-3]$.
 The map from content vectors to Young tableaux consists of filling in the boxes in the order the diagonals appear.
 In particular, if in the $k$th entry of the content vector we have an integer $p$ which has appeared $\mu$ times then, if $p$ is non-negative, the $(\mu+1,\mu+p+1)$ box is equal to $k$, otherwise, if $p$ is negative, the $(\mu-p+1,\mu+1)$ box is equal to $k$.

 We now come to the key result: $\rho_\lambda(X_j)$ are diagonal for all irreducible representations and their entries encode all content vectors associated with the corresponding partition.
 The following is equivalent to \cite[Theorem 5.8]{Okounkov}: